By Bev Mortimer and Japie Buckle

 And even though there are floods on the ground in Kouga very little of it is captured into storage tanks and most of it just runs away unused.
 Since many consumers are questioning why little or no water from the Kouga and Tsistikamma mountain catchment areas reaches our dams, St Francis Chronicle spoke to an expert on wetlands, Japie Buckle.
 We asked him for the reasons why.

-Buckle provided the following reasons:
+Buckle and other water expertsconcured about the following following reasons:

 Firstly, he said that during the last couple of months, not much of the rain that the coastal area experienced actually fell in the catchment area itself.
 For example, when there were recent high rainfall events in June in the coastal area of the Kouga Municipality area, only about 5-10 mm of rain fell in the Langkloof catchment area.
 He said the historical driest period for the catchment area is the months of June and July.

 “We need to have good follow-up rains in the Tsitsikamma, Kouga, and Baviaanskloof mountains to first saturate the dry soil conditions before continuous runoff water will reach the dams.
 Historical rainfall data shows that the catchments are situated in a bimodal (maximum rainfall events in Autumn and Spring) rainfall area, which is the best time to expect rain in the catchment area.
 The catchment areas are currently experiencing an extended devastating drought period/cycle (couple of years) and therefore the water runoff from these areas is very low.
 The 2011 -2012 years when the Kouga area saw big floods were probably the last very wet season in the catchment area.
 “We need another season like that,” Buckle said.
+Other water experts recently in the last four years years, who have explored those areas say it really has to “flood there” (massive floods) ‘ for water to fill the Kouga dams.

-He also said that the northern slopes of the Tsitsikamma Mountains and southern slopes of the Kouga Mountains need to get the rain to feed the Kouga River (Kouga dam) and Kromme Rivers (Mpofu and Churchill dams).
+Buckle also said that the northern slopes of the Tsitsikamma Mountains and southern slopes of the Kouga Mountains need to get the rain to feed the Kouga River (Kouga dam) and Kromme Rivers (Mpofu and Churchill dams).
 Plus there needs to be good rainfalls in the Baviaanskloof area to reach the Kouga Dam.
 “So we need the cold fronts /clouds to be pushed northwards over the Tsitsikamma mountains to reached the Langkloof and over the Kouga mountains to reach the Baviaanskloof for the major dam catchments to get rains.

 Another reason is that the catchment area is not in a good healthy condition/state.
 Large areas are infested with invasive alien plants (IAP) such as black wattle and Bluegum (riparian areas) as well as pines and Hakea (mountains slopes).
 These are all thirsty plants and use vast amounts of water, especially the trees in the riparian areas with their roots in the water.
 Buckle says that hydrological experiments conducted in the past show that 1ha of a matured stand of black wattle in a riparian area can use up to 34 000 litres of water per day.